 Involved in all aspects of litigation, including alternate dispute resolution, Gordana has acted as co-counsel or lead counsel in various trials.
 She routinely assists employers with matters involving wrongful dismissal, employment contracts, terminations and employment standards.
-Gordana prepares documents for all levels of court in Alberta and appears regularly before the Court of Queen’s Bench of Alberta.
+Gordana prepares documents for all levels of court in Alberta and appears regularly before the Court of King’s Bench of Alberta.

 This bulletin summarizes the changes to Alberta’s Workers’ Compensation Act which took effect on April 1, 2021.